starkyru/shop-com-test/README.md

 ## Strengths and limitations:
 Basically, this app could be extended to the fully featured production app.
-It has localization, almost all networking stuff needed, basic architecture, navigation, etc.
+It has localization, almost all networking stuff needed, basic architecture, navigation, etc. It just a bit limited in the level of abstraction.

-* The biggest issue is with `productsSlice.ts` caching requests without any mapping.
+* ~~The biggest issue is with `productsSlice.ts` caching requests without any mapping.
 It was made for simplicity, but it prevents me from making infinity scroll.
-It can be solved easily, by removing `start` and `perPage` from the hash and adding last loaded `start` map per request.
+It can be solved easily, by removing `start` and `perPage` from the hash and adding last loaded `start` map per request.~~ Already fixed it.
 * There is no way to manage async stuff/actions (except async thunks) yet.
 Usually I do this with Redux Sagas.
 * Images should be chosen according a resolution, but I'm just taking first from the `sizes` array.
 * Doesn't show subcategories.
+* Need additional loading states.

 ## FEATURES TODO:

 * Pro-active caching (?)
 * TESTS (Unit, E2E)
-* Infinitive scroll